claudijo/poker-ts/README.md

 Start a new hand by collecting ante, placing blinds and dealing cards.
 (Hand must not be in progress and there must be at least two players seated at the table.)

 Optionally set dealer button seat.
-If seat is invalid, button will be placed at first hand player.
+If seat is invalid, button will be placed at the first hand player.

 ### isHandInProgress()
 `Poker.Table.prototype.isHandInProgress(): boolean`